Fundraising for Your Team

 In addition, the Texas Law Enforcement Torch Run® raises funds each year to help support Special Olympics Texas.
 A portion of these funds are available for team scholarships but only if an application is submitted on a timely basis and only if your Team's financial account is centralized with SOTX.
 Contact your local office for more information about these scholarships and how to apply, or fill out the form in section S-10 and submit it to your area office.

 Teams are responsible for submitting all receipts that substantiate use of the scholarship funds to the chapter finance department within 60 days of receipt of funding.

 The following is a partial list of businesses or organizations that are current SOTX sponsors.
 A team must contact the area office before approaching a local franchise for a donation so the company only receives one “knock on the door.”
 Of particular importance is attention to our Official Partners, who are always off limits: Coca-Cola Refreshments, Food Town, H-E-B Tournament of Champions Charitable Trust, Law Enforcement Torch Run, UnitedHealthcare and Walmart.
 If you have any questions about approaching a company for a sponsorship, please contact the area Development Director or Vice President of Resource Development.

-This list is updated quarterly.
+This list is updated annually.
 For the most up-to-date list or to check a name before soliciting, contact the Vice President of Resource Development at 800.876.5646.